Your company may be your pension, but there are other retirement planning strategies to consider.

 Retirement planning means taking a holistic view of your financial affairs to try to anticipate any future problems and how they can be solved.
 Three key questions to consider are:

-Regardless of circumstances, everyone should try to take full advantage of the available wrappers and allowances available to them, Lindskog says, starting with pensions and Individual Savings Accounts (ISAs).
-Additional options, depending on circumstances and attitude to risk, could include enterprise investment schemes, venture capital trusts and property investments.
+Regardless of circumstances, everyone should try to take full advantage of the available wrappers and allowances available to them, Brown says, starting with pensions and Individual Savings Accounts (ISAs).
+Additional options, depending on circumstances and attitude to risk, could include Enterprise Investment Schemes, venture capital trusts and property investments.

 Planning for life after work is not simply about covering living and leisure costs.
-For many people, it also means leaving a legacy, perhaps to the next generation or to a charity, which is an important factor to be considered.
+For many people, it also means leaving a legacy, perhaps to the next generation or to a charity, which is an important factor to consider.

-“The reality is you often have more than enough money to fund retirement, so the real question is what you want to pass to your children and what your attitude might be to charities or philanthropic causes,” Lindskog says.
-This can include structuring your wealth in preparation for leaving it to the next generation as well as arranging for gifts and donations to be made during your lifetime and upon death.
+“The reality is you often have more than enough money to fund retirement, so the real question is what do you want to pass to your children and whether you want to support charities or philanthropic causes,” Smith says.
+This can include structuring your wealth in preparation for leaving it to the next generation, as well as arranging for gifts and donations to be made during your lifetime and upon death.

-In these ways retirement planning, even for the wealthy, can reap rewards.
-As no-one can put a price on the peace of mind that comes from knowing that you and your heirs are well provided for and that your legacy lives on.
+In these ways, retirement planning reaps rewards – no-one can put a price on the peace of mind that comes from knowing that you and your heirs are well provided for, and that your legacy lives on.

 The information contained in this report has been compiled by Royal Bank of Canada and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
 All opinions and estimates contained in this report are judgments as of the date of this report, are subject to change without notice and are provided in good faith but without legal responsibility.
 This report is not an offer to sell or a solicitation of an offer to buy any securities.
 Past performance is not a guide to future performance, future returns are not guaranteed, and a loss of original capital may occur.
 Every province in Canada, state in the U.S. and most countries throughout the world have their own laws regulating the types of securities and other investment products which may be offered to their residents, as well as the process for doing so.
 As a result, any securities discussed in this report may not be eligible for sale in some jurisdictions.
 This report is not, and under no circumstances should be construed as, a solicitation to act as a securities broker or dealer in any jurisdiction by any person or company that is not legally permitted to carry on the business of a securities broker or dealer in that jurisdiction.
 Nothing in this report constitutes legal, accounting or tax advice or individually tailored investment advice.